k5iogura/RealSenseD400/README.md

 **Continue from above "Break security holds" section**

-### Benchmark test of FPS or msec of a phase on Arria10SoC with D435
+# Benchmark test of FPS or msec on several types of ARM-Board with D435
 BenchMark means name of using python script.

 - Arria10SoC(A9 dual) with D435 Realsense